APHIS Honey Bee Survey Reports

-The pesticide samples are collected from the wax combs and are a composite sample from a single apiary.
-However, prior to 2018, bee bread (stored pollen) was used for pesticide samples.
-During 2017 to present, samples are taken from wax combs.
+The pesticide samples are collected from wax combs or bee bread and are a composite sample from a single apiary.
+Prior to 2018, bee bread (stored pollen) was used for pesticide samples.
+During 2017 to 2019, samples are taken from wax combs.
 The charts below indicate if their source was from either wax or bee bread.
-The n values per pie piece are the total number of pesticides found within the category.
-Since each sample often contain multiple pesticide detects, the total number of detects will be greater than the total number of samples because some samples have multiple pesticides in them.
+The “n” values per pie piece are the total number of pesticides found within the category.
+Since each sample often contain multiple pesticide detects, the total number of detects will be greater than the total number of samples.